FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/windows_install_start_here/before_you_start_win/_index.md

 ### Installation overview

 This table presents a high-level overview of the installation process.
-By default, the <span class="mc-variable axway_variables.Component_Long_Name variable">Transfer CFT</span> installation uses a delivered configuration file called <span class="code">initialize.properties</span> that provides a series of default values to simplify installation.
+By default, the {{< TransferCFT/componentlongname  >}} installation uses a delivered configuration file called `initialize.properties` that provides a series of default values to simplify installation.
 It is important that you understand the difference between customizing this file before or after running the installer prior to starting the process.

 <table>
    <thead>